hanzopgp/CleanCodeMemento/README.md

 - When a function needs several arguments, you should use objects
 - Some switch statements can be replace by OOP

+## Comments :

+- Only use when the code doesn't explain itself
+- Comments are good but don't abuse it
+- Compensate our failure to make self-explaining code